Why Should I Use a Dashboard in Project Management Software?

 You may even choose to have multiple dashboards for your project, including a high-level one for executives and stakeholders, one for your own management and overview of the project, and more detailed ones for team members to monitor their portions of the project.

-One benefit of creating multiple dashboards is that you can standardize the one for your executives and then modify your own however you prefer.
+One benefit of creating multiple dashboards is that you can standardize your executives' one and then modify your own however you prefer.

 Features to look for in a project management dashboard